Sage values our relationship with you and recognises the importance of respecting and protecting your personal information and privacy.

-If you wish to unsubscribe from marketing emails from SAGE you can do so via this unsubscribe form.
-Please note that this will not affect any SAGE Journals alerts sent from our journals website.
+If you wish to unsubscribe from marketing emails from Sage you can do so via this unsubscribe form.
+Please note that this will not affect any Sage Journals alerts sent from our journals website.
 These can be managed separately on the journals.sagepub.com platform.

-If you decide to change your marketing preferences you may still be contacted by SAGE in relation to other business activities or transactions.
+If you decide to change your marketing preferences you may still be contacted by Sage in relation to other business activities or transactions.

-SAGE Publishing may also share your personal information with our business partners who are providing a service to us, for example:
+Sage may also share your personal information with our business partners who are providing a service to us, for example:

-In addition, where the products or services that you have accessed via SAGE are provided by us on behalf of a third party such as an academic society or association, we may share your details with them, unless you have asked us not to do so.
+In addition, where the products or services that you have accessed via Sage are provided by us on behalf of a third party such as an academic society or association, we may share your details with them, unless you have asked us not to do so.

 We may also transfer personal data of article authors, editors and board members and subscribers to our journals in the event that a journal transfers to another publisher (and including where, for example, your personal information is included on a marketing list which is transferred as a significant asset in a business sale or asset sale).